mcpanzors/eyes.storybook/README.md

     skipStorybookBuild: true, // make sure it is set to `false` if you made changes in your app

     // `storybookOutputDir` defines directory where to store built files.
-    // The value will be passed to Storybook via `--output-dir` argument
+    // The value will be passed to Storybook via `--output-dir` option
     storybookOutputDir: process.env.SBCONFIG_OUTPUT_DIR || './storybook-static', // Storybook default